Our Awesome Tips on Planning a Trip

 - Most importantly, start saving for travel early by opening a travel fund

-One of the most important components of travel planning is money.
+One of the most important components of planning a trip is money.
 Travelling abroad is extremely expensive and a perfect trip might be achieved with savings of at least 5 years.
 My husband and I, always plan ahead and start saving early.
 While saving money is important, we always feel it is equally important to secure our investments.
 In case, something unfortunate were to happen on an expedition, at least we want our families to have a secure future and means to accomplish their goals.

 Considering all this, many people recommend ICICI Pru Smart Life, a plan which gives the double benefit of saving money for passions like travelling as well as protection against untoward happenings.
 Travelling goals are never disturbed as this plan ensures that the company pays all future premiums on my behalf in case of an unfortunate event.
 This way, we are completely involved in our travel and do not worry about other things.